GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

 Are Puerto Rico’s residents included there?
 I ask this question a lot.
 Puerto Rico’s current status makes it difficult to understand if Puerto Rico’s residents should be included when designing and building digital services.
 My answer is that the default should be yes, they should be included.
 Most federal programs that provide direct assistance to the public are available in the U.S. territories.

+{{< img-right src="hhm-2022-edwin" >}}

+**A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

+With my family, celebrating Christmas after Hurricane Maria, wearing the iconic Puerto Rican jíbaro fashion.

 **How do you show up as Latinx?
 Why is that important to you?**